charliecalvert/Isit322-Assigments/MidTerm-Key/README.md

 The logic should go like this:

-- Did we just run a query for the zip code?
-If so, return the previous results.
 - Did we not run any queries yet?
 If not, then run a query.
+- Did we just run a query for this particular zip code?
+If so, return the previous results.
 - Did we run a query previously, but it was not for the correct zip code?
 If so, run a new query.

 For some reason, I think this test does not always work.
 I'll try